LisaMcCormack/CV/README.md

 #### Fast learner

 The biggest skill I have been gifted with at Makers is the ability to be a self-lead learner.
+At Makers we were presented with new technologies every week and this required fast and effective thinking to stay on top of the game.
+Changing careers from accountancy to teaching required a whole new set of skills and adaptability.
 With my passion for tech, I am motivated to study and be language agnostic.

 #### Teamwork